 During the AD program

-- During the live streamed classes, online students are able to interact directly with faculty.
+- During the live streamed classes, online students can interact directly with faculty.

 - Academic Advisors are assigned to all students so they can receive guidance and support from Kerala Ayurveda’s seasoned Ayurvedic doctors (BAMS).

-- Student Support is available anytime to assist with educational service planning and tuition management.
+- Student Support is available anytime to assist with educational planning and tuition management.

 For graduates: alumni benefits